 Average Weather in La Paz Bolivia

-In La Paz, the temperature typically varies from 28°F to 60°F over the course of the year, and is rarely below 23°F or above 65°F.
+The climate in La Paz is cool and mostly cloudy.
+Over the course of the year, the temperature typically varies from 28°F to 60°F and is rarely below 23°F or above 65°F.

 Average High and Low Temperature